Updated: December 20, 2024

 Cost of living in Portugal for International Students

-The Portuguese public and private universities have some of the most affordable degrees in Europe, and it is a very good place to improve your Portuguese language skills.
+Portuguese public and private universities in Portugal offer some of the most affordable degrees in Europe, and it is a very good place to improve your Portuguese language skills.
 The cost of living in Portugal for international students depends on the city they choose to study in.
-Even though the tuition fees are cheap, there are other costs you are required to cover during your stay, such as food, accommodation, study materials, and so on.
+Even though the tuition fees are cheap, you are required to cover other costs during your stay, such as food, accommodation, study materials, and so on.

 Cost of living in Lisbon, Portugal

-Lisbon, a vibrant and active capital city of Portugal, is a bit more expensive than all the other cities.
+Lisbon, the vibrant and active capital of Portugal, is more expensive than the other cities.
 While Portugal is considered one of the most affordable countries in Western Europe, Lisbon has its own living costs.
-If you are looking for luxurious high-priced properties with extra facilities, such as a gym or a pool, then the costs might go higher.
-However, the cost of living in Lisbon is much lower and more affordable than in other European nations.
+If you are looking for luxurious, high-priced properties with extra facilities, such as a gym or a pool, then the costs might go higher, as it will if you partake in luxury shopping in Portugal.
+However, the cost of living in Lisbon is much lower and more affordable than in other European capitals.

-If you are interested in knowing more about living costs in Lisbon, please check our guide on the cost of living in Lisbon.
+If you are interested in learning more about living costs in Lisbon, please check out our guide to the cost of living in Lisbon.

 Frequently Asked Questions About Portugal's Cost of Living